retextjs/retext-keywords/readme.md

 }
 ```

+##### `options`

+Configuration (optional).

 ###### `options.maximum`

 Try to detect at most `maximum` `words` and `phrases` (`number`, default: `5`).

 Note that actual counts may differ.
 For example, when two words have the same score, both will be returned.
-Or when too few words exist, less will be returned. the same goes for phrases.
+Or when too few words exist, less will be returned.
+The same goes for phrases.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `Options`, `Keyphrase`, `PhraseMatch`,
+`Keyword`, `KeywordMatch`.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained
+versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute